phkeese/m68k-as/README.md

 This will generate two files, `<work name>.S68` with the assembled code and `<temp file>` in the current directory.

-The temporary can be deleted.
+The temporary file can be deleted.

 ---